Nate Lowe Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.90 team ERA that ranks seventh among all MLB pitching staffs.
+- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (3.95).

+- Webb will look to secure his 10th victory when he makes the start for the Giants, his 25th of the season.
+He is 9-9 with a 3.56 ERA and 151 strikeouts through 154 1/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the Oakland Athletics, when he threw 5 1/3 innings, surrendering five earned runs while allowing seven hits.
+- In his last outing on Tuesday against the Los Angeles Angels, the right-hander threw 5 2/3 innings, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.